 The first thing we need to notice is that Jude intended to write a larger, more comprehensive letter "about our common salvation."
 Whether Jude ever did write that letter or not, we do not know, and this letter (if written) has been lost to us.
-Apparently, before he completed his intended letter, Jude received urgent news which causes him to put the letter "about our common salvation" on hold, and instead, to write this letter urging these churches to contend for "the faith that was once for all delivered to the saints."
+But before he completed his intended letter, Jude received urgent news which causes him to put the letter "about our common salvation" on hold, and instead, to write this letter urging these churches to contend for "the faith that was once for all delivered to the saints."
 Jude has learned that a group of false teachers have managed to infiltrate the churches.
-The word which Jude uses here ("crept"-the only place where it appears in the New Testament) indicates that a stealthy, deceptive effort by the false teachers is presently underway.
+The word which Jude uses here ("crept"-the only place where it appears in the New Testament) means that a stealthy, deceptive effort undertaken by the false teachers is presently underway.
 It likely that Jude's audience knew who these false teachers were, since Jude makes no effort to specifically identify them, other than to speak of them as "certain people."

-The second thing to consider is that the men infiltrating the churches may have been a group of traveling teachers, prophets, and evangelists, who had recently arrived in the region and were now creating havoc through their claim to receive revelations from God, all the while they were engaging in the pursuit of sensual pleasure.
+The second thing to consider is that the men infiltrating the churches were probably a group of traveling teachers, prophets, and evangelists, who had recently arrived in the region and were now creating havoc through their claim to receive revelations from God, all the while they were engaging in the pursuit of sensual pleasure.
 In Matthew 7:15, Jesus warned his disciples about men such as this.
 "Beware of false prophets, who come to you in sheep's clothing but inwardly are ravenous wolves."
 Paul speaks of silvertongued super-apostles in 2 Corinthians 10-12.
 At the end of his discussion of these deceivers, Paul writes about the damage they have done.
-"I may have to mourn over many of those who sinned earlier and have not repented of the impurity, sexual immorality, and sensuality that they have practiced" (2 Corinthians 12:21).
+"I may have to mourn over many of those who sinned earlier and have not repented of the impurity, sexual immorality, and sensuality that they have practiced."
 John warns of such teachers in his first epistle.
 "Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world.
 By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God, and every spirit that does not confess Jesus is not from God.
-This is the spirit of the antichrist, which you heard was coming and now is in the world already" (1 John 4:1-3).
+This is the spirit of the antichrist, which you heard was coming and now is in the world already."

 The third issue is the nature of their error.
-The fact the false teachers had arrived from elsewhere would seem to support the idea that they were Gentiles infiltrating largely Jewish congregations and then spreading their antinomian heresy.
-Jude minces no words with these men-probably the same kind of opportunists whom Jesus calls ravenous wolves, and whom John calls "antichrists."
-They claim to exalt the grace of God, but secretly turn that grace into a license for sin-not sin in general, but sins tied to sensuality, i.e., sexual sins.
-The antinomian error is the notion that since our salvation is based upon God's grace, and not human works, Christians are under no obligations to obey the commandments of
+The fact the false teachers had arrived from elsewhere would seem to support the idea that they were Gentiles infiltrating these largely Jewish congregations and then spreading their antinomian heresy.
+Jude minces no words with these guys-probably the same kind of opportunists that Jesus calls ravenous wolves, and which John calls "antichrists."
+They claim to exalt the grace of God, but secretly turn that grace into a license for sin-not sin in general, but those sins tied to sensuality, i.e., sexual sins.
+The error of antinomianism is the notion that since our salvation is based upon God's grace, and not human works, Christians are under no obligations to obey the commandments of God.
+This is the opposite of legalism, which holds that we are saved by our works.